rackerlabs/support-how-to/content/how-to/managed-operations/examples-of-rdbms-and-nosql-databases/index.md

   document-oriented database that stores JSON-like documents in dynamic schemas.

-- **Apache CouchDB&reg;**: An open source, web-oriented database developed by Apache&reg;.
+- **Apache CouchDB&reg;**: An open-source, web-oriented database developed by Apache&reg;.
   CouchDB uses the JSON data exchange format to store its documents;
   JavaScript for indexing, combining, and transforming documents; and HTTP for its API.

-- **Apache HBase&reg;**: An open source Apache project that was developed as a part of Hadoop&reg;.
-HBase is a column store database written in Java.
-It has capabilities similar to those that Google BigTable&reg; provides.
+- **Apache HBase&reg;**: An open-source Apache project developed as a part of Hadoop&reg;.
+HBase is a column store database written in Java with capabilities similar to those that Google BigTable&reg; provides.

-- **Oracle NoSQL Database&reg;**: A propietary database that supports JSON, table and key-value datatypes running on-premise, or as a cloud service.
+- **Oracle NoSQL Database&reg;**: A proprietary database that supports JSON table and key-value datatypes running on-premise or as a cloud service.

 - **Apache Cassandra DB&reg;**: A distributed database that excels at handling extremely large amounts of structured data.
 Cassandra DB is also highly scalable.
-  Cassandra DB was created at Facebook&reg;.
+  Facebook&reg; created Cassandra DB.

-- **Riak&reg;**: An open source, key-value store database written in Erlang.
+- **Riak&reg;**: An open-source, key-value store database written in Erlang.
 Riak has built-in fault-tolerance replication and automatic data distribution that enable it to offer excellent performance.

 - **Objectivity InfiniteGraph&reg;**: A highly specialized graph database that focuses on graph data structures.
-InfiniteGraph is useful for finding hidden relationships in big data.
-It is implemented in Java.
+InfiniteGraph, implemented in Java, is useful for finding hidden relationships in big data.

 ### Next step